uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 ```

-# Matlab Jobs using SLURM Job Arrays
+# Matlab Jobs using Slurm Job Arrays
-The SLURM has a mechanism for launching multiple independent jobs with one
+The Slurm has a mechanism for launching multiple independent jobs with one
 job script using the `--array` directive.

 ## Array of Multicore Parallel Matlab Jobs